NagaKalyani2409/EVA4-Assignment/S13/Assignment B/Yolo Annotations/Images/README.md

-Upload 500 images in this folder for annotation.
+Upload 500 images in Madagascar folder for annotations.